QuantEcon/lecture-python.myst/_sources/svd_intro.md

  *  $ n > > m$, so that we have many more time series  observations $n$ than variables $m$
  *  $m > > n$, so that we have many more variables $m $ than time series observations $n$

-At a general level that includes both of these special cases, a common formula describes the least squares estimator $\hat A$ of $A$ for both cases, but important  details differ.
+At a general level that includes both of these special cases, a common formula describes the least squares estimator $\hat A$ of $A$ for both cases.

+But some important  details differ.

 The common formula is